chef-osx/xcode/README.md

 Bugs
 ----

-Only supports Mavericks and Mountain Lion at the moment.
+Only supports Mac OS X 10.7 - 10.10 at the moment.
 Pull requests are welcome!

 Contributing
 ------------